michaelfranzl/rpi23-gen-image/README.md

 This parameter is used to set up networking auto configuration in `/etc/systemd/network/eth.network`.

 #####`ENABLE_DHCP`=true
 Set the system to use DHCP.
-This requires an DHCP server.
+This requires an DHCP server running in your local network.

 #### Networking settings (static):
 These parameters are used to set up a static networking configuration in `/etc/systemd/network/eth.network`.
 The following static networking parameters are only supported if `ENABLE_DHCP` was set to `false`.